 However, experience replay in its standard form is not compatible with eligiblity traces, and so usually experience replay is only used when $\lambda = 0$.
 This is not necessarily desirable-the DQN algorithm's lack of eligibility traces is not a feature, but an unfortunate consequence of using experience replay (Mnih et al., 2015).
+Papers have begun to address the question of how to perform experience replay in a principled manner with λ -returns (Daley and Amato, 2019).

-18.3 Multi-Agent Reinforcement Learning
+14.3 Multi-Agent Reinforcement Learning